clauswilke/dataviz/docs/visualizing_distributions_I.md

 We could try to address these problems by having all bars start at zero and making the bars partially transparent (Figure \@ref(fig:titanic-age-overlapping-hist)).

 (ref:titanic-age-overlapping-hist) Age distributions of male and female Titanic passengers, shown as two overlapping histograms.
+This figure has been labeled as "bad" because there is no clear visual indication that all blue bars start at a count of 0.

 <div class="figure" style="text-align: center">
 <img src="visualizing_distributions_I_files/figure-html/titanic-age-overlapping-hist-1.png" alt="(ref:titanic-age-overlapping-hist)" width="576" />